Hot Springs, Arkansas: Historic hotels and districts

 Seven districts in Hot Springs have special historical significance to the city's past economy.
 In addition to the aforementioned Bathhouse Row and Central Avenue Historic District, the Army and Navy General Hospital Historic District includes 31 buildings surrounding and supporting the former Army-Navy Hospital.
-Built in 1933, the six-story brick building built in the Spanish Colonial Revival style with Art Deco detailing is the centerpiece of the district, and remains the most imposing figure on the Hot Springs skyline.
+Built in 1933, the six-story brick building, built in the Spanish Colonial Revival style with Art Deco detailing, is the centerpiece of the district, and remains the most imposing figure on the Hot Springs skyline.
 The Forest Service Headquarters Historic District encompasses six structures on Winona and Indiana Streets built by the Civilian Conservation Corps as the headquarters of the Jessieville Ranger District of the Ouachita National Forest.
 The Hot Springs Railroad Warehouse Historic District preserves three brick buildings between the Missouri Pacific Railroad tracks and Broadway.
 Almost entirely unaltered, the 1920s structures are associated with the railroad industry, which was extremely important to Hot Springs in the early 20th century.
 As the city grew during the early 20th century, commercial activity developed along Ouachita Avenue south of Bathhouse Row, today preserved as the Ouachita Avenue Historic District.
-Mostly consisting of brick commercial and multifamily buildings, the district maintains the character of an historic commercial area.
-The 1905 Peter Joplin Commercial Block building was the only building to survive the 1913 "Black Friday" fire, making it a remnant of early commercial activity on Ouachita Avenue when all contemporary structures have been destroyed.
+Mostly consisting of brick commercial and multifamily buildings, the district maintains the character of a historic commercial area.
+The 1905 Peter Joplin Commercial Block building was the only building to survive the 1913 "Black Friday" fire, making it a remnant of early commercial activity on Ouachita Avenue when all contemporary structures had been destroyed.

 Lake Catherine and Lake Hamilton

-Lake Hamilton and Lake Catherine are two reservoirs of the Ouachita River south of Hot Springs created for hydroelectric power generation and recreational uses.
+Lake Hamilton and Lake Catherine are two reservoirs of the Ouachita River south of Hot Springs, created for hydroelectric power generation and recreational uses.
 Both created by Arkansas Power & Light (AP&L), Lake Catherine formed following the construction of Remmel Dam in the 1920s.
 Following a donation of over 2000 acre, the state created Lake Catherine State Park in 1935.
-Today, the park features fishing and water recreation as well as camping to visitors.
+Today, the park features fishing and water recreation as well as camping for visitors.
 Lake Hamilton was created following the construction of Carpenter Dam in the 1930s.
 Built during the Great Depression, the power produced by the dam is credited with allowing AP&L to survive the difficult economic times.
 Following construction, resorts, businesses, and homes have been built along the lake, in contrast to Lake Catherine.
 Due to the economic importance of the dam to Hot Springs, Carpenter Dam was placed on the National Register of Historic Places in 1992.
 Fishing is popular on Lake Hamilton, and the Arkansas Game and Fish Commission operates a fish hatchery to stock the lake with bass and other species.